galsegal/Varshaman/README.md

-﻿#Varshaman - C# Wrapper For Statsd
+﻿#Varshaman - C# Implementation For Statsd As Cross Cutting Concren

 Statsd is a state of the art measurement tool created by [Etsy].
 It allows creation of graphs and metrics in unobtrusive way with minimal performance impact.